cosmicjs/cosmicapp-real-estate/README.md

 5. All content is easily managed in [Cosmic JS](https://cosmicjs.com) including pages, blog and contact info.

 Sign up for [Cosmic JS](https://cosmicjs.com) to install the demo content and deploy this website.

+##Spread the word
+####Tell your realtor friends (everyone has at least one) to use this instead of other website templates because:
+1. It's built on Node.js so everything loads SUPER FAST
+2. It's SO easy to edit content using the [Cosmic JS CMS API](https://cosmicjs.com)
+3. They're going to be much happier with a state-of-the-art API-powered website than an old-school, slow, installed system
+4. You're going to want to help them build on it because it's built on tech you love :)

 ##Get started
 ```